absdnd/Graphonomy/README.md

 + matplotlib
 + networkx

-   you can install above package by using `pip install -r requirements.txt`
+ You can install above package by using `pip install -r requirements.txt`

 # Getting Started
 ### Data Preparation